KNowledgeOnWebScale/solid-authentication-browser-extension/README.md

 Navigate to `http://localhost:5173/`.
 When the extension is present and has identities, the option will be shown to continue as the active set profile.

+## Testing the flow

+In order to full test how this extension works end-to-end, you must take the following steps:

+- Follow the steps in [quickstart](#quickstart) to run the extension and the showcase app
+- Open the extension and **add a new profile** if you haven't already
+- A dialog appears in which you can give the new profile a display and color + add either an IDP or WebID
+- Once created, the dialog and extension will close.
+When you open the extension again the profile will be in there and selected as active
+- In the Solid showcase app running on `http://localhost:5173/` you will be find the login widget allows you to one-click sign-in with the active profile.
+If it is not present (it should), you can switch profile to trigger updates between the app and the extension.
+- After clicking the one-click sign-in button, you will be redirected to the IDP where you must sign in and you will be able to authorize the WebID with the Solid showcase app.
+- You may then use the logout button to prompt logging out.
+When you select another identity in the extension, you will be automatically logged out.

 ## Obtaining WebIDs for testing

 You can create temporary WebIDs using `https://pod.playground.solidlab.be/idp/register/`.
 When creating a new profile you may add `https://pod.playground.solidlab.be` as the IDP, or the WebID you've obtained after registration.